DoglasRocha/DoglasRocha/README.md

 My objetive is to be a Back End Dev, so, in the future, I am goint to learn Node.Js, C# .NET and other tecnologies!

-But my dream is to be a Game Programmer, work in big Game Development Enterprises, so, in the future, you are goint to find some of my adventures in this world!
+But my dream is to be a Game Programmer, work in big a Game Development Enterprises, so, in the future, you are goint to find some of my adventures in this world!

 By the way, I am build a game called World War 1.5, an obvious war game.
 It is very simple, looks like an arcade,